-First, Optional Quantifier Merger is ad hoc, unlike the account we advocate.
-The crucial difference between the two theories is that semantic interpretation is carried out in the CONT values of signs in Beavers and Sag's theory whereas it is carried out mostly in the CONT values of domain objects in our theory.
-In our account, syntactic

-LNR and RNR involve fusion of two or more domain objects, and since the meaning of expressions is represented primarily inside domain objects, it is natural for such fusion to have semantic effects.
-For example, when two domain objects representing the same quantifier meaning are fused with each other, it is natural for the resulting structure to contain only one instance of that quantifier meaning, as in Figure 11 above.
+First, Optional Quantifier Merger is ad hoc, unlike the way the wide-scope reading of the quantifier in a sentence like (27) is licensed in the account we advocate.
+The crucial difference between the two accounts is that semantic interpretation is carried out in the cont values of signs in Beavers and Sag's theory whereas it is carried out mostly in the CONT values of domain objects in our theory.
+In our account, in which the meaning of expressions is represented primarily inside domain objects, the existence of the wide-scope reading of the quantifier in a sentence like (27) is an automatic consequence of the assumption that LNR and RNR may involve fusion of entirely tokenidentical domain objects; when two token-identical domain objects representing the same quantifier meaning are fused into one, the resulting structure naturally contains only one instance of that quantifier meaning, as in Figure 11 above.
 In Beavers and Sag's account, LNR and RNR involve manipulation of domain objects, as in ours.
 In their theory, however, the semantic representations that are relevant for the computation of the meaning of the entire sentence are located outside those domain objects.
-Thus, as Kubota and Levine claim, there is in fact no reason to expect LNR and RNR in Beavers and Sag's account to be able to affect semantic interpretation, even though it is possible to make this theory conform to the facts by adding Optional Quantifier Merger to it.
+Thus, as Kubota and Levine claim, there is in fact no reason to expect LNR and RNR in Beavers and Sag's account to be able to affect semantic interpretation.
+In their theory, the existence of the wide-scope reading of the quantifier in a sentence like (27) is not an automatic consequence of the assumption that LNR and RNR involve manipulation of domain objects.
+In order to license the reading, that assumption needs to be coupled with another assumption that manipulation of domain objects can somehow affect the CONT values of signs, which exist outside those domain objects.26